-- Capel-le-Ferne Primary School will ensure that children are taught about safeguarding, including online safety, as part of providing a broad and balanced curriculum.
-This will include covering relevant issues through Relationships, Sex and Health Education lessons. - We recognise that school play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour, what is 'safe', to recognise when they and others close to them are not safe, and how to seek advice and support when they are concerned.
-Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that learners have a range of age appropriate contacts and strategies to ensure their own protection and that of others. - Capel-le-Ferne Primary School recognises that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed. - Our school systems support children to talk to a range of staff.
+- ASPIRE will ensure that children are taught about safeguarding, including online safety, as part of providing a broad and balanced curriculum.
+This will include covering relevant issues through Relationships Education (primary schools - We recognise that ASPIRE play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour, what is 'safe', to recognise when they and others close to them are not safe, and how to seek advice and support when they are concerned.
+Our curriculum provides opportunities for increasing self awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that learners have a range of age appropriate contacts and strategies to ensure their own protection and that of others. - ASPIRE recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed. - Our ASPIRE systems support children to talk to a range of staff.
 Children will be listened to and heard, and their concerns will be taken seriously and acted upon as appropriate.